GaGandour/Go-Pregel/README.md

 deactivate                      # exit venv
 ```

 Your python environment is now ready.
-If you don't want to set the venv, just run `pip install requirements.txt`
+If you don't want to set the venv, just run `pip install requirements.txt`.
+Be aware that, with this, the libraries will be installed in your global python environment.

 ### Generating Missing Files